 Now the same voicings but with a #9 instead of a b9.
 Please note that 7#9 chords are dominant chords with a major ninth.

-One or more alterations
+One or More Alterations

-Altered chords contain one or more alterations, the choice depends on the melody.
+Altered dominant chords can contain one or more alterations, the choice depends on the melody.
 They are most of the time simplified and written "ALT", for example G7#5b13 can be written G7alt.
 It means that the altered notes are not specified, you can decide which alteration you add to the dominant 7 chord.
 Here are some chord shapes that will help you to hear some of these altered chords.

 This downloadable eBook in PDF format provides 49 jazz solo transcriptions of the greatest jazz musicians of all times with TABS, standard notation and analysis both for guitar teachers and students.